UkoeHB/bevy_cobweb/README.md

 **There is no code yet, only the design draft in this document.**

-Framework for building declarative reactive webs.
+Framework for building webs of interconnected, stateful Bevy systems that react to ECS mutations.

 - Nodes are stateful reactive Bevy systems.
-- Nodes react to resource mutations, entity changes, reactive events, and node events.
+- Node systems run (aka 'react') in response to resource mutations, entity changes, reactive events, and node events.
+- Node systems also react to changes in their dependencies (inputs) and dependents (child node outputs).
 - Node outputs can be accessed throughout the web via node handles that synchronize with rebuilds.
-- Change detection prevents reinitializing and rerunning nodes unless needed.
+- Change detection prevents reinitializing and rerunning child nodes unless needed.
 - Nodes may be detached and re-attached anywhere in the web.
 - Nodes are automatically cleaned up when no longer used.
 - Node error handling policy is customizable.
 Errors propagate to root nodes.
-- Web mutations and node reactions are processed immediately and recursion is allowed.
+- Node reactions are processed immediately and recursion is allowed.

 ## Motivation

-This crate is intended as the foundation for building UI in Bevy, with the following goals in mind.
+This crate is a general-purpose ECS tool, but was designed in order to be the foundation for building UI in Bevy, with the following goals in mind.

 - No macros required, no third-party dependencies.
 - Build UI declaratively in a Bevy-native style with heavy use of normal-looking Bevy systems.
-- Minimize the separation between UI element construction and updating.
+- Unify UI element construction and updating, with change detection to avoid updating unless necessary.
 - Enable asset and editor-driven hot-reloading that preserves the existing UI state as much as possible.
 - Provide a powerful, unopinionated API for building ergonomic UI widgets.
-- Avoid unnecessary rebuilding as much as possible (efficiency is key).